DiveGearAdvice.comUpdated May 2026

 Not sure which regulator features you need?
 Take our 60-second quiz

 Unsealed regulators can free-flow in cold water temperatures.
 The mechanism is straightforward: water enters the first stage, contacts cold components, freezes, and jams the valve open.
-You lose your air supply rapidly.
+Gas comes out in a continuous rush rather than on demand.
+An environmentally sealed regulator prevents water entry entirely -- an oil or silicone fluid fills the first stage, transmitting pressure while excluding water.
+This isn't optional for year-round UK diving.

 DIN vs A-Clamp (Yoke)

-DIN fittings screw into the cylinder valve, creating a more secure, higher-pressure connection. technical diving almost exclusively uses DIN.
-Most dive clubs prefer DIN.
+DIN fittings screw into the cylinder valve, creating a more secure, higher-pressure connection.
+Technical diving almost exclusively uses DIN.
+Most BSAC clubs prefer DIN.

 A-clamp (yoke) fittings clamp over the cylinder valve.
 Simpler, but less secure and limited to lower pressures.
 Many charter boats still use yoke cylinders.

-The practical solution: Buy a DIN regulator with a yoke adapter.
+Buy DIN with a yoke adapter (around £15-25).
 You get DIN security when available, yoke compatibility when needed.
-Adapters cost around £15-30.
+Adapters cost little and solve the problem permanently.

 Apeks